 Transit is riding the QR train (bus?), so to speak.
 Transit providers use QR codes to support mobile ticketing, share schedule information, communicate passenger safety protocols, and more.
 Walk down a city street and you’ll see QR codes on bus stops, micromobility hubs, and parking meters.
-QR codes are a great tool to share information with riders — and it’s why we help you develop them in Marketing Services.
+QR codes (which can be made using a QR Code generator) are a great tool to share information with riders.

 But, like any popular tech innovation, adopting QR codes comes with risks and vulnerabilities for both transit providers and riders.

 In December 2021, San Antonio police notified residents about suspicious QR codes plastered onto parking meters that phished personal information from anyone who scanned them.
 Sure enough, a similar scheme was discovered in Austin and Houston weeks later.
 Now the FBI has joined the conversation, warning the public about how a simple criminal tactic can lead to severe consequences for victims.

 As a transit provider you may be saying to yourself, “This is why we can’t have nice things.”